John Deehan: Management and Coaching

-After leaving Sheffield United, Deehan worked again with Steve Bruce at Huddersfield Town, in the 1999–2000 season.
-After leaving the Yorkshire club, he made a football comeback with Aston Villa when he was appointed assistant manager to John Gregory in July 2001.
+After leaving Sheffield United, Deehan worked again with Steve Bruce at Huddersfield Town, joining the club in the summer of 1999.
+Following Bruce's sacking in October 2000, Deehan remained at the McAlpine to work alongside Lou Macari, who initially took over as caretaker manager and later became permanent manager.
+Deehan left in the summer of 2001 to join Aston Villa as assistant manager to John Gregory in July 2001.
 In January 2002, Deehan was named joint caretaker manager of Villa (with Stuart Gray) when Gregory resigned.
 He left the club when Graham Taylor was named Villa manager for the second time.

 In October 2003, Deehan became Director of Football at Northampton Town, with Colin Calderwood working under him as team manager.
 The duo were appointed to get the team promoted from the league's basement division, and achieved this aim in the 2005–06 season.
 Both Calderwood and Deehan left the club at the end of the 2005–06 season, with Deehan moving to Lincoln City as Director of Football.
 On 15 October 2007, it was confirmed that Deehan and Lincoln City manager John Schofield had left the club.
 In November 2007, Deehan was employed as a scout by Premier League side Bolton Wanderers who were looking for a number of former professionals to head their recruitment drive led by former Everton manager Colin Harvey.

 In September 2008, Deehan expressed interest in the vacant manager's post at League Two side Grimsby Town, saying: "I think Grimsby Town is a good club and a good opportunity for any manager.
 Whenever I've been to Blundell Park, I've been impressed with the set-up and the positive approach to football."
 Despite his interest Deehan failed to land the Grimsby job, which was given to Mike Newell.